Edgecombe County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the DMV finds sufficient evidence to support the suspension, your license will remain suspended for the applicable period (30 days for BAC over 0.08, one year for refusal).
+- Suspension Upheld: The DMV finds sufficient evidence to support the suspension, and your license remains revoked.

-- Suspension Overturned: If the DMV finds that the suspension was not justified, your license will be reinstated.
+- Suspension Overturned: The DMV finds insufficient evidence, and your license is reinstated.

 Hardship/Restricted License in North Carolina